CACIMooD/Visualizations/Examples/fCoSELayout/ReadMe.md

     * __Shape of node__: The shape to draw for the node.
 See [Shapes](#shapes) for valid values.
     * __Size of Shape__: Size specifying both the height and width of the shape
     * __Drawing Order__: The drawing order determines which nodes appear on top of others.
 A node with a higher value will be drawn on top of a node with a lower value. __Default 1__
     * __Horizontal grouping identifier__: Numerical identity of a horizontal grouping of nodes (layers).
 Nodes with the same group will be laid out horizontally.
 Groups with a lower identity value will be laid out above groups with a higher value.
-The separation of layers is controlled by the layerGap style value.
+Parent nodes are excluded from groupings; their position is determined by the positioning of their children.
+The separation of layers is controlled by the layerGap style value, but also affected by forces and edge elasticity.
 1. __Links__ - Zero or more relationships; the list of links between nodes
     * __Source__: The source node of the link
         * __Name__: The name of the source node